↑ Like this article? Support us with a single click of the AD

 MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

-A Gothic prison born of hope was built in Mansfield, Ohio.
+A Gothic prison was born of hope in Mansfield, Ohio.

 Mansfield rises – –